Trollope91/Full-stack-project/README.md

 * holds the specific data of each order
 * tied to the user in a many to one relationship

-# color paletet and imagery
+# color palette and imagery

 ## Colors